Essential Van Life Security Gear

 Keeping belongings secure is on every mind when they’re planning their Van Life adventure.
 Having your passport or credit card stolen can end your trip or at the very least, delay it for a long time.

 Having a safe with a lockable steel cable can be hidden in your vehicle and give you peace of mind.
-We keep our important documents, money, spare keys, and credit cards in our safe that is not easily seen or found.
+We keep our important documents, money, spare keys, and credit cards in our safe that are not easily seen or found.
 This is by far the most secure thing in our adventure rig.

 Fixed Install Motorhome Safe